pdpipe/pdpipe/README.rst

 Basic Stages
 ------------

+* AdHocStage - Define custom pipeline stages on the fly.
 * ColDrop - Drop columns by name.
 * ValDrop - Drop rows by by their value in specific or all columns.
 * ValKeep - Keep rows by by their value in specific or all columns.